-The school administration also recommends when sending party invitations to remember this rule: if all students in the class are invited, then the homeroom teacher permits sending invitations through the school for distribution.
+The school administration also requires when sending party invitations to remember this rule: if all students in the class are invited, or all students of the same gender, then the homeroom teacher permits sending invitations through the school for distribution.
 If the invitations are exclusive of students, then invitations must be mailed.
 A sense of belonging and inclusiveness is promoted.